Escape from White City

 The Ratiu Family Charitable Foundation in London also housed a box like the one in Lincoln.
 This one held correspondences and clippings that Ion Ratiu had held onto throughout the years.
 One of the folders was devoted to Opris.

 That’s how I found a letter from Opris to Ratiu from 1989, the last known correspondence between Opris and Ratiu or Josten.
 It was in a digitized folder sent to me by the foundation.
 In the letter, Opris writes (in Romanian) to say he is well.
-The letter contains mostly pleasantries, and he also enclosed a photo of him and his three children.
-The photo, unfortunately, was not in the folder.
+The letter contains mostly pleasantries, and he also enclosed a photo, which, unfortunately, was not in the folder.

 The return address on the letter is from Dortmund, Germany.
-It is the last known address of Opris.
-After 1989, there was no evidence of Opris.
+It was, as of April 2020, the last known address of Opris.
+After 1989, I found no evidence of Opris.
 I reached out to multiple people who I hoped would be related to Opris on Facebook and LinkedIn, and to multiple people in Germany who might be able track him down, but all trails ran dry.